fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_16.jpg)

-Figure 7.16: The print value for the Java list
+Caption: The print value for the Java list

 The benefit of the default dictionary is that in situations where you know it is likely that expected keys will be missing from a dictionary,